bharat1704/trivy-scan/README.md

 ### Production

-The application is automatically deployed and accessible at your EC2 instance's public IP:
+The application can automatically deploy and accessible at EC2 instance's public IP:
 ```
 http://<your-ec2-public-ip>:3000
 ```